 This attachment style is characterized by emotional cut off and acting overly independent and unaffected by situations.
 An individual functioning from a place of dismissive-avoidance commonly holds in much raw emotion while portraying a poker face and saying “I don’t care.”
 There is commonly a fear of true emotion because of the fear of vulnerability as well as the perception that unconditional love and acceptance is not attainable.
 A helpful hint for this attachment style is to practice being fully present in the moment with one’s emotions without trying to change it, but rather be mindful and inquisitive of what the moment can teach.
 In the moment lies much truth.

 In fearful-avoidant patterns, extreme highs and lows are commonly seen in relationship.
 Why?
 These individuals commonly seek relationship for security but simultaneously associate relationship with hurt and mistrust.
 As a result, you see the cliché phrase “Get away from me, but don’t ever leave me.”
 Intimacy struggles are prevalent here because when their partner is away, they perceive loneliness but yet when they are close, they perceive suffocation.
 A helpful hint for this attachment pattern is exploring the sources of balance (balance is the natural state of the mind, body, and soul) that are already present in their life and building upon these so one can approach relationship from their true wholeness rather than perceived lack.

 Love is beautiful.
 Life is miraculous.
 Intimacy is a gift.
 You are a treasure.
 Embrace the present moment, everything you need is already right in front of you.

-Click here for more information on Couples Coaching and how it can help you and your relationship reach its highest potential.
+Click here for more information on my Course-Correct Coaching Program and how it can help you and your relationship reach its highest potential.